openshift-labs/learn-katacoda/introduction/getting-started/3deploy-docker.md

 ![Deploy Image](../../assets/introduction/getting-started/3deploy-parksmap-image.png)

-At this point OpenShift will pull down and display key information about the image and the pending deployment, as well as populate the *Name* field with `parksmap-katacoda`.
+At this point, OpenShift will pull down and display key information about the image and the pending deployment, as well as populate the *Name* field with `parksmap-katacoda`.
 This name will be what is used for your application and the various components created that relate to it.
 Leave this as the generated value as steps given in the upcoming sections will use this name.

 You are ready to deploy the existing Docker-formatted image.
 Hit the blue *Deploy* button at the bottom of the screen, and, in the subsequent page, click the *Continue to the project overview* link.
 This should bring you back to the *Overview* page where summary information about the application you just deployed will be displayed.